hiveteams/Hive-Coding-Challenges/README.md

 * Upon registration, user should be added to "global" room
 * Users should be able to "direct message" any other registered user
 * UI should (obviously) have a basic message box for chatting
-* Chat rooms should have infinite scroll so a user can see message history
-* Messages UI should have sender information, date/time information and message text

-The front-end UI and UX is totally up to you.
-Get creative here!
+**The front-end UI and UX is totally up to you**.
+Get creative here.
 Add any features you feel might be useful or cool to have as a user.
+Don't hold back at all - the idea behind this exercise is to give you freedom to build cool/unique features on top of a simple concept.

 Technical spec
 --------------

 At Hive we use [Meteor](docs.meteor.com/#/full/) - for this challenge you'll be using it as well.
-It comes with Accounts for users baked in and is generally very quick to get started with.
+Even if you're not familiar with it, we feel it's important to be able to pick up on new technologies quickly - and Meteor is pretty easy to get up & running with.
+Also it comes with Accounts for users baked in, so it'll make the challenge a bit easier.

 The [Meteor guide](http://guide.meteor.com/) is an **excellent** source of Meteor best practices and information as well.

+If you're entirely new to Meteor, try [creating your first app](https://www.meteor.com/tutorials/blaze/creating-an-app) to get a hang of things before moving on.

 ### Back-end
 Meteor includes all you'll really need for back-end.
-If your focus/specialty is back-end, make sure your app is secure, performant and follows best practices
+If your focus/specialty is back-end, make sure your app is secure, performant and follows best practices.
+Meteor is built on node.js and utilizes [fibers for a synchronous code style](https://www.eventedmind.com/feed/nodejs-introducing-fibers).

 ### Front-end
+##### React
 We recommend using [React](https://facebook.github.io/react/) as a framework on the front-end with Meteor.
 Meteor provides a basic example of using [React with Meteor](https://www.meteor.com/tutorials/react/creating-an-app) if you're not familiar with it already.

+##### Blaze (Handlebars-style templating)
+**If you're not comfortable with React, that's okay.** While we'd prefer to see the front-end implemented with React, we know the learning curve can be steep especially for someone that hasn't used it before.
+Meteor uses [Blaze](https://www.meteor.com/blaze) by default; Blaze is essentially a Meteor-flavored version of Handlebars templating.

+##### Angular
+As of Meteor 1.2, Angular is also supported.
+While this is our least preferred option, it is acceptable - [check out a sample Meteor app + tutorial](https://www.meteor.com/tutorials/angular/creating-an-app) if you need help getting started.

 #### Styling
 Feel free to use one of the popular CSS frameworks for styling if you'd like, but if your specialty is creating beautiful html/css then don't limit yourself to a framework!